eipm/CIN/README.md

 #### Tile WSI

 Use the function of **tiling_wsi** to get the best WSI from raw svs file.
 The default setting will get WSI on 2.5x magnification with dimension of 2048x2048.
-Through setting *tilesize* and *overlap* can change the fine grade of sliding windowns.
+Through setting *tilesize* and *overlap* can change the step size of sliding windows.

 You need to define two *list* objects ahead:  *filepaths* and *samplenames*.
 Also set the argument of *tile_dir* for the location to store WSI.